-I was once asked if I had to choose, which one would I want: a good life or a beautiful life.
+I was once asked by a friend if I had to choose, which one would I want: a good life, or a beautiful life.

-Slightly confused, I asked my friend what’s the difference between the two.
+Slightly confused, I asked what’s the difference between the two.

 She simply said, “The good life is where everything comes easy for you; while the beautiful life is where difficulties happen very often, but you always manage to overcome them.”

 After she said that, I instantly knew what I wanted.
 But how about you?
 If you were to choose, which one would you want?

 Filipinos are said to be resilient; as evident by our history where we, as a nation, have always managed to work together in camaraderie to survive economic difficulties and environmental calamities.